-Schools Recommendation Implementation - There is a continuing regards to schools issue with implementing internal audit recommendations.
+Schools Recommendation Implementation - There is a continuing issue with regards to schools audit implementing internal recommendations.
 These recommendations relate to financial and governance issues within schools which should be of concern to Head Teachers. the Governing Body and to the Education Department. .